 Dean sighs heavily.
 In a defensive voice, he says, "I just asked if she wanted to make a quick fifty bucks."
 He shrugs and tries to play it off.

-The living room erupted with laughter.
+The living room erupts with laughter.
 When sober, the line really loses its gusto.

 "In my defense, I thought she looked easy enough for it to work."
 Dean knows it's a terrible excuse but it's all he's got in the moment.